 The application enables the execution of a medical test in the immediate vicinity of a patient in order to provide rapid results outside the conventional laboratory environment.
 It allows general practitioners to use their own measurement devices to perform medical tests (blood, urine etc.) and then automatically sends the results for processing.
 The technical solution is composed of a web API, a mini PC used as an on-site gateway for the measurement devices, and an integration with 3rd party systems (Phillips Labosys using HL7).
-Solution supports both POCT1A as well as HL7 as communication protocol with the devices.
+The solution supports both POCT1A as well as HL7 as a communication protocol with the devices.
 Besides capturing observation results the solution allows quality control management as well as device and operators management.

-The application assists general practitioners in making digital orders for laboratory tests through the Online Diagnosis Platform, according to their specialisation or the forms that are assigned to them.
+The application assists general practitioners in making digital orders for laboratory tests through the Online Diagnosis Platform, according to their specialization or the forms that are assigned to them.
 The application also sends reminders to doctors in case they have to visit a patient at home, and notifies the patient of the doctor’s visit.
 This module is connected to the HIS (General Practitioners Information System).